The Cost of Invoice Factoring: Is it Worth It?

 Debt-Free Funding

 When your client pays their invoice, the balance is cleared.
 That means there’s no debt for you to repay.
+This makes invoice factoring a more attractive option compared to traditional financing, especially when evaluating debt collection vs invoice factoring as financial strategies.

 Typical Pricing Structure in Invoice Factoring